magmafoundation/Magma/README.md

 Magma next  generation in hybrid servers.

-Kettle is based on Forge and Paper builds, meaning it can run both Craftbukkit/Spigot/Paper-based plugins and forge-based mods.
+Magma is based on Forge and Paper builds, meaning it can run both Craftbukkit/Spigot/Paper-based plugins and forge-based mods.

 We hope to eliminate all issues with craftbukkit forge servers.
-In the end, we envision a seamless, low lag Kettle experience with support for new 1.12+ versions of Minecraft.
+In the end, we envision a seamless, low lag Magma experience with support for new 1.12+ versions of Minecraft.

 ## Deployment